 as the signal function of $I_t^{(n)}$ and to

 as the noise process of $I_t^{(n)}$.
-We denote by $(\F^I_t)_{t \in [T_0,T_n]}$ the filtration generated by $(I_t^{(n)})$. \end{defn} We notice that $I_{T_0}^{(n)}= X_{0}, \ldots, I_{T_n}^{(n)}= X_{n}$, so $(I_t^{(n)})$ is a stochastic interpolator between the random variables $X_{0},\ldots, X_{n}$.
-We have that $(S_t^{(n)}) \ind (A_t^{(n)})$ since $X \ind (D_t)$. \begin{rem} A related but distinct class of processes, introduced in \cite{Menguturk} and called random $n$-bridges, shares some characteristics with RAPs.
+We denote by $(\F^I_t)_{t \in [T_0,T_n]}$ the filtration generated by $(I_t^{(n)})$. \end{defn} We emphasise that $I_{T_0}^{(n)}= X_{0}, \ldots, I_{T_n}^{(n)}= X_{n}$, so $(I_t^{(n)})$ is a strong stochastic interpolator between the random variables $X_{0},\ldots, X_{n}$.
+The signal function $(S_t^{(n)})$ is independent of the noise process $(A_t^{(n)})$ since $X$ is assumed to be independent of $(D_t)_{t\in [T_0,T_n]}$. \begin{rem} A related but distinct class of processes, introduced in \cite{Menguturk} and called random $n$-bridges, shares some characteristics with RAPs.
 These processes, defined weakly, match given probability measures instead of random variables.
 They are constructed in a similar fashion as stochastic bridges, that is, by conditioning a stochastic process to match given distributions at given times.
 In special cases, the law of a RAP satisfies the conditions for the RAP to be a random $n$-bridge.
-For instance, the RAP obtained by randomizing the stitched Brownian bridge, using the same interpolating coefficients for the signal function as the ones used in the noise process, has a law that satisfies the conditions for the RAP to be a random $n$-bridge.
+For instance, the RAP obtained by randomising the stitched Brownian bridge, using the same interpolating coefficients for the signal function as the ones used in the noise process, has a law that satisfies the conditions for the RAP to be a random $n$-bridge.
 However, any other RAP driven by Brownian motion is not a random $n$-bridge.
 Conversely, certain random $n$-bridges cannot have the same law as a RAP.
-In this paper, we chose not to consider the case in which the driver underlying a RAP jumps.
-But if we did, just for the sake of comparison, a random $n$-bridge built using a gamma process will not match the law of any RAP driven by a gamma process, since APs are sums, not a products. \end{rem} The paths of an $X$-RAP depend on the coupling of the random vector $X$, so not only on its marginal distributions.
-This property is illustrated in the following example. \begin{ex} Let $X=(X_0,\ldots,X_5)$ be a vector of independent uniform $\mathcal U\,(\{-1,1\})$ random variables, and $Y=(Y_0,\ldots,Y_5)$ be another vector of random variables such that $Y_0 \sim \mathcal U\,(\{-1,1\})$, $Y_i=-Y_{i-1}$ for $i=1,\ldots, 5$.
-Let $(A_t^{(5)})$ be an AP with elliptic interpolation coefficients driven by Brownian motion multiplied by 0.2, $g_i=f_i$ for $i=0,\ldots, 5$, and $(I_t^{(5)})$, $(\tilde I_t^{(5)})$ its associated $X$-RAP and $Y$-RAP, respectively.
-Although we are using the same driver and interpolating coefficients for both RAPs, and that the vectors $X$ and $Y$ have the same marginal distributions, the paths of $(I_t^{(5)})$ and $(\tilde I_t^{(5)})$, shown below, are different.
+In this work, we chose not to consider the case in which the driver underlying a RAP jumps.
+But if we did, just for the sake of comparison, a random $n$-bridge built using a gamma process would not match the law of any RAP driven by a gamma process, since APs are sums, not products.
+The development of alternative arcade processes driven by (pure) jump processes will be pursued in future research.
+It requires a different construction that does not rely on the covariance function, similar to the change needed to go from Gaussian bridges to Lévy bridges \cite{Hoyle} or Markov bridges \cite{Macrina2} . \end{rem} The paths of an $X$-RAP depend on the joint distribution of the random vector $X$, not only on its marginal distributions.
+This fact is illustrated in the following example. \begin{ex} Let $X=(X_0,\ldots,X_5)$ be a vector of independent and uniform $\mathcal U\,(\{-1,1\})$ random variables and $Y=(Y_0,\ldots,Y_5)$ be another vector of random variables such that $Y_0 \sim \mathcal U\,(\{-1,1\})$, $Y_i=-Y_{i-1}$ for $i=1,\ldots, 5$.
+Let $(A_t^{(5)})$ be an AP with elliptic interpolation coefficients driven by Brownian motion, $g_i=f_i$ for $i=0,\ldots, 5$, and $(I_t^{(5)})$, $(\tilde I_t^{(5)})$ its associated $X$-RAP and $Y$-RAP, respectively.
+Although the same driver and interpolating coefficients for both RAPs are the same, and the vectors $X$ and $Y$ have the same marginal distributions, the paths of $(I_t^{(5)})$ and $(\tilde I_t^{(5)})$ are different.